Thomas Frye (Rhode Island governor)

-Thomas Frye (1666 - 3 September 1748) was a deputy governor of the Colony of Rhode Island and Providence Plantations.
+Thomas Fry (1666 - 3 September 1748) was a deputy governor of the Colony of Rhode Island and Providence Plantations.

 Early life

-Frye was in 1666, in Newport, Rhode Island, to Thomas and Mary Fry.
-Frye was a glazier by trade.
+Fry was in 1666, in Newport, Rhode Island, to Thomas and Mary Fry.
+Fry was a glazier by trade.
 He became a freeman of East Greenwich in 1690, aged about 24.

 Career

-Frye began a long career of civil service in 1696 when he became a deputy, serving in that role during most years over a period of three and a half decades.
+Fry began a long career of civil service in 1696 when he became a deputy, serving in that role during most years over a period of three and a half decades.
 From 1698 to 1704, he was Justice of the Peace, he later served as Clerk of the Assembly for several years, and he was Speaker of the House of Deputies for ten years between 1713 and 1730.

-In 1707, Frye was appointed one of the commissioners to settle with Massachusetts the northern boundary of Rhode Island, and two years later he was appointed to a committee to run lines between the two colonies.
+In 1707, Fry was appointed one of the commissioners to settle with Massachusetts the northern boundary of Rhode Island, and two years later he was appointed to a committee to run lines between the two colonies.
 In 1715, he and Andrew Harris were appointed by the Assembly to transcribe and to prepare for the press all the laws of the colony, and in 1719 he was allowed ten pounds for his efforts to get the laws printed.

-In 1727, Frye was selected to complete the term as Deputy Governor of Jonathan Nichols who had died in office.
+In 1727, Fry was selected to complete the term as Deputy Governor of Jonathan Nichols who had died in office.
 He served under Joseph Jenckes who had just taken office the same year, and then was selected for the same position in 1728, serving for another year.